Conference

 Reduced physics modeling approaches, such as the Fathom-US 2.0 dataset, quickly increase our understanding of urban flood potential by providing a first look at inundation risk for a range of extreme events with current and escalated climate conditions.
 This presentation will include case studies where “starter maps” like Fathom and FEMA have been coupled with historical flood complaint records to focus 1D/2D modeling, planning, and mitigation prioritization efforts to a “just right” modeling approach and extent.

-Upcoming webinar: Underestimations of US flood risk
+Webinar on-demand: Underestimations of US flood risk